 European?
 Non-European?
-Why (despite what many say) your nationality DOES NOT matter for a refund.
+Why Your Nationality DOES NOT Really Matter for a Refund.

 After having worked in Germany for some time you will ask yourself whether or not it is possible to get a pension refund.